|Centre:||Sutton - Sutton|

 What are the overall aims of the course?

-At Level 1, the emphasis is on developing a solid base around the creation of databases.
+At Level 2, the emphasis is on extending knowledge and skills to develop expertise in the creation of documents.

 You will also learn editing techniques and know how to make appropriate printouts and manage your files.